jayPare/discogsFeesCalculator/README.md

 ## Future improvment

+- Add a checkbox so user can indicate the shipping price he entered is the actual shipping cost of the shipping price he is using on the listing.
 - Add a field for Paypal currency and calculate exchange fees.
 - Add Paypal merchant fee rates for countries where it applies.
+- Add a tab with reverse calculator, i.e.:
+  - You input the price you want to get and the actual shipping cost you pay
+  - You get the item price and shipping price you should sell the item to get this amount after paying Discogs fees, Paypal fees and shipping cost
+- Add a tab for shipping calculator, i.e.:
+  - You input your shipping cost
+  - You get the shipping price you should set on your listing to get the shipping cost you entered after Paypal and Discogs fees

 ## Bug or feature request